FarronF/limerick-council-meetings/meetings/2021/10/20-Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 16th June 2021.md

 Mr. Forde Bradley advised that the presentation would be brief, as a Housing Workshop on the

+Service Sites would be given to members in July.
+---
-Service Sites would be given to members in July.--- Mr. Forde Bradley introduced himself as project manager of the Service Sites Fund along with
+Mr. Forde Bradley introduced himself as project manager of the Service Sites Fund along with

 colleague, Ms. Andrea Goble.
 He noted that they are working on five City Centre sites currently to